Alexandre50000/Syst-mes-embarqu-s-et-robotique/README.md

 - When executing the command, the shell searchs for an executable named arm-none-eabi-gcc in the folder specifiedd in the **PATH** variables
   - executing the command in the VSCode EPuck2 internal terminal should not run in errors
     - in fact, this terminal was configured to add the arm-none-eabi toolchain to the **PATH** variables
-  - however executing this command from any other terminal might lead to errors:
+  - ⚠ however executing this command from any other terminal might lead to errors:
     ```
     arm-none-eabi-gcc -save-temps=obj -mcpu=cortex-m4 -c test.c -o test.o

     'arm-none-eabi-gcc' is not recognized as an internal or external command, an executable program or a batch file.
     ```
     - This error occurs because the command line instance doesn't know yet what is this command
     - We have to add the path to the folder containing the executable files in the **PATH** environment variable
     - the **PATH** variable is used to store the location of all the known executables the command line can call
     - Type the following command (a bit different depending on the OS) to add the path of the ARM toolchain
       >### set PATH for Windows
       ```
       set PATH=%appdata%/EPuck2Tools/gcc-arm-none-eabi-7-2017-q4-major/bins;%PATH%
       ```
       >### set PATH for MacOS and Linux
       ```
       export PATH=~/Applications/EPuck2Tools/gcc-arm-none-eabi-7-2017-q4-major/bin:$PATH
       ```
     - ⚠ the exact path to the gcc-arm-none-eabi toolchain might depend on your installation

-- ⚠ This procedure is temporary, It applies only to this current existing command line window
+    - ⚠ This procedure is temporary, it applies only to this current existing command line window
     - You will have to set again the **PATH** variable if you open a new command line window
     - 🚀 Now the compilation command should execute correctly

 > `Task 1`